rbms-bsc/DCRMR/_pages/Series/Note-on-series-statement.md

 <a name="8.29.3.1">8.29.3.1</a> Make a Note on series statement according to the instructions below.
 In most cases, notes are optional (designated by "if considered important").
 Some notes are required (designated by "always").

-<a name="8.29.3.2">8.29.3.2</a> Always note the source of any element of the [Series statement](/DCRMR/series/Series-statement/) when it is taken from elsewhere than the series title page.
+<a name="8.29.3.2">8.29.3.2</a> Always note the source of information for any element of the [Series statement](/DCRMR/series/Series-statement/) when it is taken from elsewhere than the series title page.
 If any element has been transposed in the [Series statement](/DCRMR/series/Series-statement/), note its original position in the manifestation (see [Title of series, 8.21.32.1](/DCRMR/series/Title-of-series/#8.21.32.1)).

 >**Example:**
 ><CITE>Series title from head of title page; subseries title from endpapers</CITE>